View INSTANT Quotes

 Withdrawals – when you withdraw from your policy, you will permanently reduce its cash value.
 The withdrawal will generally be income-tax-free up to the amount of premiums that you have paid into the policy.
 You may also face surrender charges on the amount that you withdraw.

-Loans – taking loans can be a huge advantage to accessing your cash value, and they don’t even need to be repaid.
+Loans – taking loans can be a huge advantage to accessing your cash value, and they don’t need to be repaid.
 Like taking a home equity loan against your house – loans from your IUL cash value are not taxable.
-There are generally 2 types of loans; standard and variable loans.
+There are generally two types of loans: standard and variable loans.
 The most commonly used is the variable loan.

 IUL Overloan Protection

-One very important feature in some IULs is the overloan protection benefit..
+One important feature in most IUL insurance policies is the overloan protection benefit..
 Your policy death benefit remains in force when extensive loans have been taken if the overloan protection benefit has been elected.

-This benefit may help you avoid tax consequences of a policy lapse due to excessive loans or withdrawals.
-This is useful if you plan to use your policy as an income supplement vehicle.
+This benefit may help you avoid the tax consequences of a policy lapse due to excessive loans or withdrawals.
+This is useful if you use your IUL for tax-free retirement income.

 The Indexed Universal life insurance policy premium is flexible.
 This means that the insured can increase or decrease the premium to the policy as finances change.
 They may even stop paying premiums for a while if needed.
 But remember, the more premium paid into the policy, the better the performance.